-A well-stocked kitchen is home to some of the most greedy electrical appliances, with your fridge and freezer eating up energy 24 hours a day.
+A well-stocked kitchen is home to some of the most greedy electrical appliances, with your fridge and freezer eating up electricity 24 hours a day.

-When the time comes to buy a new appliance, make sure you read our reviews first.
-Our tough lab tests reveal the appliances that are great at their jobs and won't rack up your electricity bill.
+When the time comes to buy a new appliance, make sure you read Which? reviews first.
+Our tough lab tests reveal the appliances that are great at their jobs and won't rack up your electricity bill either.

 The way you use your kitchen appliances can also help you to save electricity.
-You can use our expert tips, honed through our years of experience with testing appliances, to cut your energy bills.
+Follow our expert tips, honed through our years of experience with testing appliances, to cut your energy bills.

 Make sure you're on the cheapest energy tariff - you could save up to hundreds of pounds a year.
 Use our independent switching site, Which?
 Switch, to compare gas and electricity deals.